 English has long been the lingua franca of the web.
-It’s long been sufficient to provide English-only content in order to communicate with a high proportion of Internet users.
-Nonetheless, the online community is changing and becoming more and more diverse imposing requirements on global businesses.
-This blog post dives into the online language world and shows why English-only content just won’t cut anymore.
+Due to the web environment development and spreading worldwide, providing English-only content to communicate with many Internet users has long been sufficient.
+Nonetheless, the online community is changing and becoming more and more diverse, imposing requirements on global businesses.
+This blog post dives into the online language world and shows why English-only content just won’t cut it anymore.

 The vast majority of content published on the Internet is still written in English.
-Roughly 54% of Internet content is English.
-By now the bulk of Internet users are native English speakers as the following figure indicates.
+Roughly 56% of Internet content is English.
+Currently, most Internet users are native English speakers, as the following figure indicates.

 Moreover, English is by far the world’s most commonly studied language and claims the top rank followed by French and Chinese in the study conducted by the University of Düsseldorf.

 Why English-only won’t make it in the Future

 These stats might be tempting to think that English-only content is enough in today’s world.
 However, the online community is becoming increasingly diverse, and users demand information in their native language to purchase from a website or webshop.

 Based on the latest statistics, the number of users targeted on native-language content is rising.
 For example, 40% of consumers will never buy something on the resource without their native language, and 65% prefer the native language even if it is not perfectly translated.

 We see such numbers as a result of the following: